Best Practices for Instant Pull Payments

 - Establish thresholds for new or dormant accounts to monitor for large or multiple AFTs.

-- Consider segregating new accounts from existing accounts and incorporating tighter controls for new accounts.
+- Segregate new accounts from existing accounts and incorporating tighter controls for new accounts.

-- Establish multi-factor authentication before account credentials can be changed or new beneficiaries are established.
+- Implement multi-factor authentication before account credentials can be changed or new beneficiaries are established.

-- Establish enhanced controls over changes to account profiles initiated online or via customer service representatives.
+- Apply enhanced controls over changes to account profiles initiated online or via customer service representatives.

 - If third party vendors and technology solutions are engaged to monitor accounts for suspicious activity, dedicate internal resources to monitor vendor performance and develop risk assessment standards for vendor engagement, such as incorporating independent code reviews and Payment Application Data Security Standard.